klipsey/DriverMod/Release/README.md

 - Fully functional base kit with several weapon pickups that give him new attacks
 - Has item displays, an unlockable mastery skin and is fully multiplayer compatible
 - Configurable stats and a few other things to mess around with
+- Full Risk of Options support for all configuration options
 - Many more weapons planned!!!!

 [![](https://raw.githubusercontent.com/ArcPh1r3/DriverMod/main/Release/FuckShit/screen1.png)]()